thomas-yancey/thomas-yancey.github.io/_posts/2016-07-05-action-cable-chat.md

 validates_uniqueness_of :user_id, :scope => :room_id
 {% endhighlight %}

+Try and create a new group now.
+You will be directed to the memberships page and when you check a checkbox next to a user name they will move from the add members list to the current members list.

 Last but not least we need to create our rooms show page.
 After we have this up and running we are ready to integrate our WebSockets!!!
 So for this bit we want to have our rooms first render all of the messages, we are gonna limit it to 1000 cause this app is gonna take off!
 Let's go ahead and fill out the show action in rooms and create the view.

 {% highlight ruby %}